Soar to Success with the Thompson Scholars Program

 - Students planning to pursue nursing are not eligible for this program

-- Space is limited to 25 participants.
-Do not procrastinate with this decision or registration process.
+- Space is limited to 24 participants.

 Who will teach the Thompson Scholars Program (TSP)?